Credit Card Reviews

 - Annual fee: $0

-- Welcome bonus: $20 cashback after spending $500 in purchases within the first 3 months
+- Welcome bonus: Earn a one-time $200 cash bonus once you spend $500 on purchases within the first 3 months from account opening.

 - Best for: Those who prefer cashback to points, those wanting to avoid an annual fee, and those who value “entertainment” in addition to dining

-Although this is an article that’s focused on dining, I have to say that the Capital One SavorOne card is actually a quite well-rounded rewards option.
+Although this is an article that’s focused on dining, I have to say that the Capital One Savor card — which was previously known as the SavorOne card — is actually a quite well-rounded rewards option.
 Starting with the dining, the card offers 3% cashback.
 On top of that, you’ll also earn 3% back on entertainment, 3% at grocery stores (excluding superstores like Target and Walmart), 3% on select streaming service purchases, and 1% on everything else.
-Actually, there are even more rewards categories as you can also score 5% back on hotels and rental cars booked through Capital One Travel, as well as 8% back on Capital One Entertainment purchases and tickets at Vivid Seats.
+Actually, there are even more rewards categories, as you can also score 5% back on hotels and rental cars booked through Capital One Travel.

-As I noted at the top, I personally carry both the American Express Gold Card and the Capital One SavorOne card.
+As I noted at the top, until recently, I personally carried both the American Express Gold Card and the Capital One SavorOne card.
 Why?
 Well, let me explain.

-In terms of where the Gold card came it, that was mostly thanks to a couple of factors.
+In terms of where the Gold card came in, that was mostly thanks to a couple of factors.
 First, American Express added a $10 per month Uber credit to the card, which could not only be used for Uber Eats but also combined with the similar credits offered by my Platinum card.
 Then, Amex unveiled a welcome bonus that I couldn’t resist.
-So, cut to today and both of these cards have a spot in my credit card line-up.
+So, for a few years, both of these cards had a spot in my credit card line-up.

-Now, here’s how I manage to make use of each.
-Truth be told, the Gold Card is my go-to for most dining and grocery spending.
-Additionally, I’m sure to use up those Uber credits each month by placing Uber Eats pick-up orders and then using the Dining Credit with either a Grubhub pick-up order or getting Shake Shack if I’m in a city that has one.
+Now, here’s how I’ve managed to make use of each.
+Truth be told, the Gold Card was my go-to for most dining and grocery spending.
+Additionally, I’ve been sure to use up those Uber credits each month by placing Uber Eats pick-up orders and then using the Dining Credit with either a Grubhub pick-up order or getting Five Guys (which took the place of Shake Shack following the recent update).

 Which Card is Ultimately Best for Diners?